Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Introduction

 In a landmark article published in 1964, Aneesur Rahman \cite{Rahman64PhysRev} reported the results of molecular dynamics (MD) simulations investigating the collective motions of atoms in liquid Argon.
 The simulations, performed using CDC (Control Data Corporation) 3600 computer, consisted of 864 particles at 94.4$^{\circ}$K and at the density 1.374 $g \cdot cm^{-3}$.
 For reference, the temperature and density at the triple point of Argon are 80.8$^{\circ}$K and 1.417 $g \cdot cm^{-3}$, respectively.
 In retrospect, it is clear that the 1964 study laid the foundation for using MD simulations in ways that were unimaginable at that time.
 Rahman also developed the theoretical basis of MD simulations and applied them to a bewildering range of problems, spanning phase transitions in solids~\cite{Parrinello1981JAP,Ray1985JCP}, lattice gauge simulations \cite{Callaway82PRL}, structure of molecular fluids, especially liquid water \cite{Rahman71JCP,Stillinger74JCP}, aspects of glasses \cite{Rahman76JCP,Nagel81PRL}, and much more.
 His pioneering work with Rossky and Karplus showed that MD \cite{Rossky79Biopolymers} could be used to simulate peptides and proteins in aqueous solutions, which have, over the last nearly five decades, provided quantitative insights into their dynamics that are often difficult to obtain from experiments alone.
 These and other studies by Rahman, which are far too many to enumerate here, propelled MD as an indispensable branch of study in physical sciences and biology.

 Not surprisingly, molecular dynamics simulations have been instrumental in testing different theories of the structural glass transition (SGT)~\cite{AdamGibbs1965,KirkpatrickPRA1989,ThirumalaiRMP2015,Tarjus_2005,BiroliJCP,Lubchenko07ARPC}.
-Given the vast of the literature, we cite only a few references including some recent reviews \cite{Bernu87PRA,Mountain87PRA,Barrat91ARPC,Kob95PRE,Scalliet22PRX,Barrat23ComRendus}.
+Given that current the literature is vast, we cite only a few references including some recent reviews \cite{Bernu87PRA,Mountain87PRA,Barrat91ARPC,Kob95PRE,Scalliet22PRX,Barrat23ComRendus}.
 Among the contenders, the Random first-order transition theory (RFOT)~\cite{Kirkpatrick2023,KirkpatrickPRA1989,Lubchenko07ARPC,Bouchaud2009,ThirumalaiRMP2015} has been successful in explaining most of the phenomena associated with SGT.
-(1) RFOT predicts there ought to be two transitions as the system is cooled by lowering the temperature, $T$ or compressed by increasing the density.
+(1) RFOT predicts that there ought to be two transitions as the system is cooled by lowering the temperature, $T$ or compressed by increasing the density.
 Upon supercooling (or compressing) a liquid, a rounded dynamical transition occurs at the temperature $T \approx T_d$ (or $\phi_d$) ($T_d$ ($\phi_d$) is a roughly the mode-coupling transition temperature (density)).
 The liquid is pictured as a ``mosaic'' of correlated amorphous domains at volume fractions exceeding $\phi_d$ .
-Above $\phi_d$ transport occurs by activated processes, although typically barrier limited transport takes place even before $\phi_d$ is reached.
+Above $\phi_d$ transport occurs by activated processes, although typically barrier limited transport takes place even before $\phi_d$ is reached because of the rounded nature of the transition at $\phi_d$.
 The driving force for transport, above $\phi_d$, is entropic in origin and is opposed by scale dependent surface tension~\cite{KirkpatrickPRA1989}.
 The latter is a unique feature of RFOT.
 At a lower temperature or higher density a thermodynamic ideal glass transition occurs.
 (2) Due to the emergence of multiple mosaic domains, the dynamics, which become heterogeneous around $\phi_d$, are accompanied by a growth in the dynamic correlation length.
 RFOT predicts both the static and dynamic correlation lengths should diverge at the ideal glass transition.